-Many victims of psychopaths, narcissists, and borderlines can't afford to work with a therapist to help them during their recovery from abuse.
-Books are an inexpensive way to empower yourself and begin the healing process.
+Many victims of psychopaths, narcissists, and borderlines can't afford to work with a therapist.
+Books are an inexpensive way to begin healing from emotional abuse.

 Individuals with narcissistic personality disorder may come across as ultra-confident, but they are emotionally fragile bullies requiring constant validation from others.

 Toxic individuals (psychopaths, sociopaths, narcissists, etc.) thrive on your reactions to their abuse.
 Provoking tears or outrage from you makes them feel powerful and in control.

 One of the main goals of a narcissist, borderline, or psychopath is to gain, and maintain, control over people.
 To do this, they employ a range of emotional abuse tactics.

 Is your significant other a narcissist, borderline, or psychopath?
 If you notice any of the following ten behaviors happening on a regular basis, then the answer could be "Yes."